Hart-Dole-Inouye Federal Center

 Public Hours: 7:30 a.m.- 5 p.m.
 Monday through Friday (except federal holidays)

-For more building information or service calls, use contact information at top right.
+For more building information or service calls, see contact box.
 For other federal government concerns, call toll-free 1-844-USA-GOV1.

 The main entrance is in Building 2 on Washington Avenue.
 All visitors must have a pre-arranged escort, submit to security screening and present a valid ID card (see Real ID) before entering the building.
 Cell phones, cameras, and laptops are permitted; laptops will be recorded with a property pass.

 Public Parking & Transportation

 Visitors may park for less than two hours without a permit on the west side of Washington Avenue and south of Sanitarium Avenue across from Building 2.
 Parking longer than two hours requires a permit obtainable from security in the Building 2 visitor's entrance lobby (6:15 a.m.- 4:45 p.m.
 Monday through Friday).
 Public transportation is available via the Battle Creek Transit [nongovernment site] Kendall-Goodale bus stop in front of the building.

 - ATM – Bldg.
 1, first floor